Edw590/F1DP/README.md

 ## For developers
 ### - Compiling the Installer
-I'm letting GoLand take care of that, but for manual mode, go on the main.c folder and just do: `go build` and that's it.
+I'm letting GoLand take care of that, but for manual mode, go on the main.go folder and just do: `go build` and that's it.
 ### - Compiling the Patcher
-Command I'm using to compile (use ONLY Open Watcom - I assume its Calling Convention in various Inline-Assembly code and also on the return value from the Patcher to the Loader!): please see the `PROGRAM_PARAMS` attribute inside the file `F1DPPatcher/.idea/runConfigurations/Compile_with_Open_Watcom__for_C_.xml` (or a similar one in case I change its name).
+Command I'm using to compile (use ONLY Open Watcom - I assume its Calling Convention in various Inline-Assembly code and also on the return value from the Patcher to the Loader!): please check inside the file `F1DPPatcher/generated_binaries/compile.py` (or a similar one in case I change its name).

-At the moment of writing this (02-03-2022), I don't have all the target C files in the compile command.
-With CLion, targets are automatically added to CMakeLists, which is then given to the compiler.
-As I haven't got CMake to work with Open Watcom, I can't have that automatic addition of files.
-So I'm including C files in other C files and just compiling main.c 😄...
-### - Assemble the Loader
+### - Assembling the Loader
 Command I'm using to assemble: `C:\MASM615\BIN\ml_9.00.21022.08_x86.EXE /omf /Fl /Fm /FR /errorReport:send /Sf /W3 /WX "%BASE_FILE_NAME%.asm"`.

 ## About